Mt2-SAAS/M2-API-REST/README.md

 ## Motivation.

-The main goal of this project is get a Metin2 Web page with the last standars of the web development industry, and a code easy to read and mantain.
+The main goal of this project is provide a rapid way to implements services for Metin2 PServers.

 ## Advantage

-1. Made with python and django.
+1. Made with python.
-2. Implements docker for development and production environment.
+2. Rapid deployment for development and production
-3. Implements redis and celery for async task and schedule task.
+3. Easy way to configure donations with paymentwall
 4. Easy to configurate thanks to yaml format.
 5. Advanced security